-EXAMPLE REVIEW REPORTS
+EXAMPLE REVIEW ENGAGEMENT REPORTS

-The following example reports are to be used as a guide only and will need to be adapted according to individual requirements and circumstances.
+The following example reports are to be used as a guide only and will need to be adapted according to the engagement requirements and circumstances.

-Example 1: Example of an unmodified assurance practitioner's review report on a schedule of accounts receivable.
+Example 1: Example of an unmodified assurance practitioner's review report on a Schedule of Accounts Receivable.